 Who Was Jimmy Savile?

-If Bill Cosby was America’s lovable dad, then Savile was the kooky uncle across the pond in England.
-Savile first rose to fame as a DJ on the radio, but it was his work on TV — including the kids show Jim’ll Fix It, running from 1975 to 1994 — that made him a household name.
+If Bill Cosby was America’s lovable dad, then Jimmy Savile was the kooky uncle across the pond in England.
+Savile first rose to fame as a DJ on the radio, but it was his work on TV — including the kids show Jim’ll Fix It that ran from 1975 to 1994 — that made him a household name.

 Despite this, he quickly gained favor among parents for his ability to make their children smile whenever he appeared on TV.
 Little did they know, horror was happening behind the scenes.